pomdtr/sunbeam/docs/cli.md

 ## sunbeam run

-Generate a page from a command or a script, and push it
+Generate a page from a command or a script, and push it's output

 ```
 sunbeam run [flags]